 Below is our list of top interview questions to ask.
 To best understand this list, use the written section below alongside the video insights from our co-founders Geoff Balmer and David Landau.

-When you conduct an interview, what are the best questions to ask?
+When you conduct a job interview, what are the best questions to ask?

-To get good, accurate answers from a candidate you don’t need a long list of questions.
-Simply put, it's best to ask concise questions that reflect on the skills that you want that candidate to have, and how they’ll contribute to your organisation.
-These questions should cover work capabilities, behaviour, and personality traits.
+To get revealing, accurate answers from a potential employee you don’t need a long list of questions.
+Simply put, it's best to ask concise good questions that reflect on the skills that you want that candidate to have, and how they’ll contribute to your organisation.
+These prepared questions should cover work capabilities, behaviour, and personality traits.

 TOP INTERVIEW QUESTIONS